 Of course, during the holidays, it’s normal to feast on foods that have more fat and sugar and less digestion-friendly fiber.
 There’s also a good chance that you’re drinking more coffee and cocktails, both of which are diuretics (make you pee more often) that irritate your gastrointestinal and urinary systems.
 The result is poorly formed, and therefore problematic, poop.

 If your stool is too soft, it can be harder for your muscles to protect against leakage.
-If it’s too hard to push out, you may end up with constipation, which can lead to overflow fecal incontinence (where the muscles of the rectum become weak, allowing watery stools to seep out around hardened stool).
+If it’s too hard to push out, you may end up with chronic constipation, which can lead to something called overflow fecal incontinence (where the muscles of the rectum become weak, allowing watery stools to seep out around hardened stool).

 3. A Chaotic Routine Confuses Your System

 Your gastrointestinal system is a huge fan of routine.
-It operates the best when mealtimes are regular and you’re able to have a bowel movement at around the same time every day.
+It operates best when mealtimes are regular and you’re able to have a bowel movement at around the same time every day.
 When you’re traveling, it’s typical to eat convenience foods at weird times, wake in a different time zone, and have limited access to a private and comfortable restroom.
-All of these changes are a stress to our digestive system which, as previously discussed, is not a good thing.
+All of these changes stress your digestive system which, as previously discussed, is not a good thing.

 Tips for Managing Fecal Incontinence

-It’s always best to start with your healthcare provider when you have bowel symptoms that just aren’t improving but, we get it, time is of the essence.
+It’s always ideal to start with your healthcare provider when you have bowel symptoms that aren’t improving.
+But, we get it, time is of the essence.
 While the holidays come and go, try and focus on these things to help you improve your control over your bowel function: